 1. Review the Current Team Workload

-If you are a project manager starting to manage workload from scratch then you need to start by reviewing what’s currently going on.
-Perhaps this has been initiated by someone in the team saying they have too much work to do, or perhaps another team manager has called you to say that your guys aren’t keeping on top of their work and are behind schedule or have missed a deadline for him.
+If you’re a project manager starting to develop a workload management plan from scratch, you need to start by reviewing what’s currently happening.
+Perhaps this has been initiated by someone in the team saying they have too much work to do, or perhaps another team manager has called you to say that your team isn’t keeping on top of their work, is behind schedule or has missed a deadline.

 Remember, you can only manage what you know.
 In a matrix structure, you might have some people who are only available to work on your tasks for a portion of their week, so be sure to get clarity on that.

-The fastest way to find the answer is to use task management, capacity planning, or resource management features from your project management software to show you who is working on which tasks.
-In ProjectManager.com you’ll find that on the Workload management tool tab.
+The fastest way to find this information is to use task management, capacity planning, or resource management features from your project management software to show you who’s working on which tasks.
+In ProjectManager, you’ll find that on the workload management tab.

 2. Identify Over-Allocated Staff

-Look for team members who are over allocated.
-That just means that they have been given more work than they can actually do in the time available.
+Look for team members who are over-allocated or those who have been given more work than they can complete in the time available.

-A good rule for work management is that employees should be allocated to specific tasks only 80% of their time.
-The remaining 20% will be for answering phone calls, attending team meetings, dealing with the customer who calls with an urgent problem and so on.
+A good rule for work management is that employees should be allocated to specific tasks for only 80% of their time.
+The remaining 20% will be for answering phone calls, attending team meetings, dealing with customers who call with urgent problems and so on.

-The 20% should be spread out across the week to maximize productivity; it’s better to fill people’s time for, say 6 hours per day, then give them every Friday with nothing to do apart from catch up on the things they weren’t able to finish earlier in the week.
-You should use a work management tool to help you keep track of your employees’ time.
+The 20% should be spread across the week to maximize productivity; it’s better to fill people’s time for, say 6 hours per day, than give them every Friday with nothing to do apart from catching up on the things they weren’t able to finish earlier in the week.
+Ideally, you’ll use a work management tool to help you keep track of your employees’ time.

 3. Identify Under-Allocated Staff

-You are also looking at your resource reports and work management dashboards for employees who don’t have enough work to do.
-Keep your team motivated by ensuring they have meaningful tasks to fill the day.
+You’re also looking at your resource reports and work management dashboards for employees who don’t have enough work to do.
+Keep your team motivated by ensuring they have meaningful tasks to fill each day.